sasagawa888/eisl/documents/UNIXLIBS.md

 [UNIX V7](https://en.wikipedia.org/wiki/Single_UNIX_Specification)
 or an
 [IETF RFC](https://tools.ietf.org/html/rfc4506).
-I wrapped some I personally found useful in the past for use from Lisp code, an overview follows:
+I wrapped some I personally found useful in the past for use from Lisp code, an overview follows.
+The code can also be consulted for more detailed questions.

 ## Syslog